MatLeg25/MatLeg25/README.md

 ### Hi there 👋

 Android developer.
-I am interested in improving my skills and knowledge about the development modern mobile applications.
+I am interested in improving my skills and knowledge about the development of modern mobile applications.

 ### Skills: :large_blue_diamond:
 - Kotlin, Java, Coroutines, Flow